bringauto/external-server-integration-tests/README.md

 python3 -m tests [PATH1] [PATH2] ...
 ```

 Each PATH is specified relative to the `tests` folder.
-If no PATH is specified, all the tests will run.
-Otherwise
+If no PATH is specified, all the tests will run, Each PATH can be either

-- when PATH is a directory, the script will run all tests in this directory (and subdirectories),
+1. a directory - the script will run all tests in this directory (and subdirectories),
-- when PATH is a Python file, the script will run all tests in the file.
+2. a Python file - the script will run all tests in the file.

 For example, to run all tests in the `tests/connect_sequence` directory and also single test module from `tests/normal_communication`, run